stablekernel/aqueduct/source/docs/http/resource_controller.md

 ```

 !!! tip "ManagedObject and HTTPSerializable"
-    `ManagedObject`s from Aqueduct's ORM automatically implement `HTTPSerializable` without having to implement these two methods.
+    `ManagedObject`s from Aqueduct's ORM implement `HTTPSerializable` without having to implement these two methods.

-Aqueduct will automatically decode the request body from it's content-type, create a new instance of the bound parameter type, and invoke its `readFromMap(map)` method.
-In the above example, a valid request body would the following JSON:
+Aqueduct will automatically decode the request body from it's content-type, create a new instance of the bound parameter type, and invoke its `readFromMap` method.
+In the above example, a valid request body would be the following JSON:

 ```json
 {